The Cantor Riemannium: The Cantor tube-log Riemann surface.

 The rational function $f_{\mu_n}$ has only simple poles of equal residues $2^{-n}$.
 The description of the monodromy of $F_{\mu_n}$ proves that the associated tube-log Riemann surface $\cS_{\mu_n}$ is obtained by pasting a sequence of copies of annuli $A_m$, $0< m\leq +\infty$,

-We use $1+2+\ldots +2^n =2^{n+1}$ annulus glued together as a dyadic tree, by gluing their boundary by a translation map (the reader can find a similar construction in \cite{PM1}) and we obtain the surface in Figure 2.
+We use $1+2+\ldots +2^n =2^{n+1}$ annuli glued together as a dyadic tree, by gluing their boundary by a translation map (the reader can find a similar construction in \cite{PM1}) and we obtain the surface in Figure 2.
 The first and the last annuli have infinite modulus and the others finite.
 All critical points of $F_{\mu_n}$ are real and there is exactly one critical point of $F_{\mu_n}$ inside each interval determined by consecutive poles.

 For the primitive $F_\mu$, the associated tube-log-Riemann surface $\cS_{\mu}$ is constructed in a similar way but with an infinite number of annuli.
 There is exactly one critical point inside each removed interval generating the Cantor set.
-The sequence of modulus along a branch that defines an end add up to infinite because of the self-similarity.
+The sequence of moduli along a branch that defines an end add up to infinity because of self-similarity.
 Consider the two annuli, symmetric with respect to $0$,